Call and Answer

-And, thing is, much as some might not realize it, think it too crazy or needless or (worst of all) try and fight these movements of the Spirit, the call is in you -- and it's there for a reason.
+And, thing is, much as some might not realize it, think it too crazy or needless or (worst of all) try and fight these movements of the Spirit, try as you might, the call is in you -- and it's there for a reason.

-Whatever it is, the signs are universal: it's what makes you burn, brings you joy, makes life good, gets you up in the morning (sometimes keeps you awake in the night, too) and, even with the knowledge that it'll never be fully perfect nor without its sufferings, burdens and trials, you really can't see yourself doing any other thing with your days and giving it everything you've got.
+Whatever it might be, the signs are universal: it's what makes you burn, brings you joy, makes life good, gets you up in the morning (sometimes keeps you awake in the night, too) and -- even with the knowledge that it'll never be fully perfect nor without its sufferings, burdens and trials -- you really can't see yourself doing any other thing with your days and giving it everything you've got.

-In a nutshell, your call is that one thing above the rest which makes you happy and brings life to you and others.
-You'll know it simply by finding it -- and in some cases, even now, even if you don't think you know it, somewhere down deep inside, it's already there and maybe just needs a little extra figuring out.
+In a nutshell, your call is that one thing above the rest which makes you happy and gives life to you and others.
+You'll know it simply by finding it and knowing you can't be anywhere else -- and in some cases, even now, even if you don't think you know or have found it, somewhere down deep inside, it's already there and maybe just needs a little extra figuring out.

 Many of us have been blessed to find this "project of God" in our lives, summon up the courage to try and -- warts, limitations, sins and all -- start down the path.
-Something seems to say, though, that just as many of us either haven't found it or, for one reason or another, are holding back.
+Something seems to say, though, that just as many of us either haven't found it or, for one reason or another, are holding back from it.